This policy was last updated on 9 July 2021.

 Click on the following link to learn more about our Cookies Policy.

 We only keep your personal data for as long as required to meet the purposes set out in this Notice, unless a longer retention period is required by law.
-For example, this may include holding your data after you have ceased to engage with the party (such as by resigning or ceasing to be a member) where we have a legitimate interest in doing so, such as to enable us to respond effectively to grievances that may arise after you cease to engage with us.
-Where we collect and hold your details as part of our public interest work, this may also include retaining those details for as long as you remain a registered voter in the UK.
+Where we collect and hold your details as part of our public task work, this may also include retaining those details for as long as you remain a registered voter in the UK.

-The exact details of this are set out in our Data Retention Policy, a copy of which is available here (https://www.libdems.org.uk/data-retention) and all the above is subject to your legal rights, such as to have data in certain cases deleted or corrected, as set out below.
+In addition to the retention periods set out in this Notice, we have a Retention Schedule which is available by contacting us by email or post.
+All of the above is subject to your legal rights, such as to have data in certain cases deleted or corrected, as set out below.

 You have legal rights over any of your personal data that we hold.